shmorri/docs-casa-prod/3.1.4/source/developer/architecture.md

 Plugin developers are encouraged to use MVVM development style of ZK, however any other approach is pluggable and should supported.

+#### CSS frameworks

+To bring Casa users the best UI experience, we followed an approach to style the application different from a typical ZK application.
+The following summarizes this aspects:

+- ZK theme was disabled.
+This helped us to have total control over how styling of components was made

+- A functional CSS approach was taken.
+[Here](https://www.smashingmagazine.com/2013/10/challenging-css-best-practices-atomic-approach/), [here](https://css-tricks.com/lets-define-exactly-atomic-css/), and [here](https://johnpolacek.github.io/the-case-for-atomic-css/) you can find useful introductory material in this regard.
+The framework chosen was [Tachyons](http://tachyons.io).

+- To avoid redefining common UI elements, such as alerts, tooltips, etc., bootstrap was employed.
+Despite this, Casa cannot be considered a full bootstrap-based app since few of its components are leveraged.

+- [Font awesome](https://fontawesome.com) project was used for icon management.
+We encourage to reuse those in your plugins instead of adding your own images.

+As consequence of the above, a small number of CSS rules had to be manually created.
+The main stylesheet of this project is just 3KB (after gzip).

 ### Backend

 From the server-side perspective, the following summarizes the most relevant aspects: